-The Bay of Islands doesn’t have to be all about cruises, skydives, scuba diving, kayaking and the likes.
-There’s plenty of cheap and even free things to do in the Bay of Islands to complete your itinerary and stick to your budget.
-We go over some of the budget-friendly highlights of Paihia, Kerikeri, Kawakawa, Russell and more in this list of free and cheap things to do in the Bay of Islands.
+The Bay of Islands doesn’t have to be all about cruises, skydives, scuba diving, kayaking and the like.
+There are plenty of cheap and even free things to do in the Bay of Islands to complete your itinerary and stick to your budget.
+We go over some of the budget-friendly highlights of Paihia, Kerikeri, Kawakawa, Russell and beyond in this list of free and cheap things to do in the Bay of Islands.

 1. See the Majestic Rainbow Falls – FREE

 A great way to save money in the Bay of Islands is by visiting its free natural attractions.
-A must-see is Rainbow Falls just outside of Kerikeri!
-A short walk from the Rainbow Falls Road car park brings you to several viewpoints of the waterfall, where the walking trail continues along the Kerikeri River all the way to the Stone Store (see below), which takes approximately 1 hr 30 mins one way.
+A must-see is Rainbow Falls which is just outside of Kerikeri!
+A short walk from the Rainbow Falls Road car park brings you to several viewpoints of the waterfall.
+The walking trail then continues along the Kerikeri River all the way to the Stone Store (see below), which takes approximately 1 hr 30 mins one way.
 For more experiences nearby, including plenty of free stuff, check out the 15 Best Things to Do in Kerikeri.

-Location: Rainbow Falls Road, just 4.5km (3 miles) from Kerikeri town centre.
+Location: Rainbow Falls Road, just 4.5 km (3 mi) from Kerikeri town centre.

 2. Walk to Haruru Falls – FREE

 For those based in Paihia, an excellent waterfall alternative is Haruru Falls.
 While Haruru Falls is easy to access just off Haruru Falls Road, we recommend taking the Waitangi-to-Haruru Falls Track along the Waitangi River.
-The winding mangrove boardwalk and bush trail take around 2h30mins to complete one way.
+The winding mangrove boardwalk and bush trail take around 2 hrs 30 mins to complete one way.
 For more freebies close to town, check out the 15 Free & Cheap Things to Do in Paihia.

-Location: Haruru Falls Road, approximately 5km (3 miles) from Paihia town centre.
-Alternatively, the Waitangi River Walk starts opposite the road from the Waitangi Treaty Grounds, Tau Henare Drive, Waitangi, approximately 3km (2 miles) from Paihia town centre.
+Location: Haruru Falls Road, approximately 5 km (3 mi) from Paihia town centre.
+Alternatively, the Waitangi River Walk starts opposite the road from the Waitangi Treaty Grounds, Tau Henare Drive, Waitangi, approximately 3 km (2 mi) from Paihia town centre.

 3. Visit the Stone Store Museum and Take a Tour of Kemp House – CHEAP

 The Bay of Islands might be steeped in history, but some of its most popular historical attractions aren’t exactly cheap.
 An affordable alternative, however, is the Stone Store and Kemp House in Kerikeri.
 Visit one of New Zealand’s earliest stores, the Stone Store, which is free to browse downstairs.
-Alternatively, it’s only around NZ$15 to take a look around the museum upstairs, which also includes a guided tour of the oldest surviving house in New Zealand, the Kemp House.
+Alternatively, it’s only around NZ$20 to take a look around the museum upstairs, which also includes a guided tour of the oldest surviving house in New Zealand, the Kemp House.
 For more affordable sites to discover in the region, check out the 10 Best Historical Places in Northland.

 4. Take the Ferry to Russell – CHEAP

 Experience a bit of history, scenery, food or whatever you decide to do in the town of Russell.
-The historic town is easily accessed via ferry (around NZ$13 return) from Paihia Wharf.
+The historic town is easily accessed via ferry (less than NZ$20 return) from Paihia Wharf.
 Once there, take a look around Pompallier Mission, either around NZ$7 to access the gardens or NZ$15 for a guided tour of the old printery, tannery and storehouse for the French Marist mission.
 You can also admire Christ Church, New Zealand’s oldest surviving church, hike up Flagstaff Hill for the views, or indulge at the historic pubs or dessert places around town.
 For more ideas, just head to the 10 Best Things to Do in Russell.

 5. Go to the Beach – FREE